MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/partner-landing-zone.md

 ## Option 2 - Partner offers

 We have a self-discovery process you can use to find a partner.
 [The Azure Customer Enablement Offers page](/azure/partners/adopt?filters=ready) is a marketplace of offers from certified Azure partners.
 Microsoft vets and approves each offer.
-They're trustworthy.
+Each offer comes from Azure Advanced Specialization Partners or Azure Expert Managed Services Providers (MSPs).

+Advanced specialization partners demonstrate deep technical knowledge, proven success, and ethical business practices.
+Azure Expert MSPs also meet these criteria but must additionally pass a time- and cost-intensive auditing process.

-Offers have a price, description of what you get, and way to contact the partner.
-Like any marketplace, offers vary.
-Partners design offers that they want to sell, and Microsoft approves them for publication on the offer marketplace.
+Offers in the marketplace have a price, description of what you get, and way to contact the partner.
+Like any marketplace, the offers are not all the same.
+There is flexibility in what the offer can be.
+Partners design and propose offers.
+Microsoft approves them for the marketplace.
+This flexibility allows creates value for the customer.
+You to find an offer that meets your specific needs.

 **How to find a partner offer:**